gobeyondidentity/developer-docs/guides/integrate-nextauth.md

 1. Configuring NextAuth

 Under `next-auth-example/pages/api/auth/[...nextauth].ts`, add the following Beyond Identity provider.
 The provider will go through an OAuth/OIDC that will result in fetching an id token that will log you in to the example app.
+Use the values you saved in your environment variables when creating an application above.

 ```javascript
 ...